-I. Understand the role of inpatient and outpatient surgical care for the reconstruction orthopaedic patient.
+Ι. Understand the role of inpatient and outpatient surgical care for the reconstructive orthopaedic patient.
 Practice cost-effective health care and resource allocation, specifically reducing the use of unnecessary preoperative and postoperative screening and/or testing without compromising patient care.
 Participate in hospital initiatives to improve quality and efficiency in the emergency department, patient care areas, and operating room.
 Direct patients and families toward individuals within the institution that can help them access support and resources.
 Understand the role of health care managers and surgeon extenders in the surgical management of patients.
 Advocate for quality patient surgical care within the system.
-Understand when, how, and why to request a consult from medical and surgical specialists, and how to use that information.
+Understand when, how, and why to request a consult from medical and surgical specialists, and how to use the information.
 Become fluent in appropriate and timely documentation.
 Over time, progress to understand and negotiate economic differences within health care systems.
 Participate in quality improvement projects.
+By the PGY5 year, anticipate and facilitate operating room team flow in a multi- case day and manage the documentation and order submission tasks of junior residents.

-- I. Case and procedure logs as appropriate - II.
-Monthly attending evaluation of resident - III.
-Monthly peer to peer evaluation of resident - IV.
-Verbal feedback is provided by attending staff daily in both the operating room and the clinic and more formally mid-way through the rotation - V. Mini-CEX evaluation - VI.
-Bedside procedural skills evaluation
+- I. Case and procedure logs as appropriate

+- II.
+Attending evaluation of resident

+- III.
+Verbal feedback is provided by attending staff in both the operating room and the clinic and more formally mid-way through the rotation

+- IV.
+Mini-CEX evaluation

-- VII.
-ABOS skills evaluation weekly evaluations - VIII.
+- V. Bedside procedural skills evaluation

+- VI.
 Residents collect cases and present during rotations in weekly fracture conference and monthly morbidity and mortality conference.
 Junior residents present the cases and senior residents participate actively in discussion to improve patient management and outcomes.